glowkeeper/3MT-of-Steve-Huckle/index.md

 title: 3MT Presentation
 ---

-Steven Huckle's presentation for the University of Sussex's [Three Minute Thesis (3MT)](http://www.sussex.ac.uk/internal/doctoralschool/researcherdev/threeminthesis).
+My presentation for the University of Sussex's [Three Minute Thesis (3MT)](http://www.sussex.ac.uk/internal/doctoralschool/researcherdev/threeminthesis).

 Here, you can [listen to the talk](/audio/3MT.ogg), as well as read the presentation's [abstract](/docs/abstract.md) and [script](/docs/presentation/script.md).
 You can even view the talk's [poster](/docs/presentation/3MT.bmp).